cloudControl/documentation/Add-on Documentation/Data Processing/QuotaGuardStatic.md

 Yes we have many users doing this.
 The easiest way for most languages is to use our SOCKS proxy wrapper(installation details higher up the page).
 If you are using Node.js you can also configure the SOCKS proxy in your Javascript code without using the wrapper (details also on this page).

 ###QuotaGuard vs. QuotaGuard Static
-We offer two products on cloudControl, QuotaGuard and QuotaGuard Static.
+We offer two products on dotCloud, QuotaGuard and QuotaGuard Static.

 QuotaGuard routes your traffic through a dynamic set of IP addresses that may change at any time and is intended for accessing APIs like Google Maps that restrict usage based on your IP address.
-It should be used if you want to access these APIs without your limit being shared with other cloudControl apps.
+It should be used if you want to access these APIs without your limit being shared with other dotCloud apps.

 QuotaGuard Static routes your traffic through a pair of static IP addresses that never change.
 It should be used if you need your traffic to pass through a known IP address for the purpose of firewall ingress rules or application whitelisting with a third party.